Effectiff-Tech/homogeneity-scripts/README.md

 The initially selected terms are also filtered by a list of stop words.
 A term candidate is excluded if at least one of its words is a stop word.

+#### Subclusters with minimal shared terms

+For all extraction methods except the bigrams, a list of **30 terms with the highest scores** is obtained for each piece.
+Accordingly, the initial clusters are divided into subclusters (with at least 3 documents in each subcluster), in which the share of common terms between any pieces in the subcluster is **less than 20%**.

+In case of all suitable bigrams, the number of which may vary from one piece to another, the [Jacquard index](https://en.wikipedia.org/wiki/Jaccard_index) is used.
+The index limit (two pieces for which this limit is exceeded cannot be in the same subcluster) is set to **0.015**, which, for example, for sets of 100 elements allows an intersection of no more than 2 elements.

+#### Sub-subclusters with the same term density

+Further, such sub-clusters are divided into sub-subclusters (at least 3 documents in each sub-subcluster), in which the ratio of the **total number of occurrences** of 30 selected terms is **less than 1.3** for any two pieces in such sub-subcluster.
+For the bigram method, two pieces are considered close in term density, if the ratio of the **total occurrences of bigrams occurring more than once** does not exceed **2**.

+Actually, none of the methods of term extraction is considered optimal, so they are used in combination.
+For the final experiment, 3 texts were taken from one cluster, for which further subdivision into subclusters and sub-subclusters with respect to terminology did not lead to additional fragmentation for most term extraction methods.

 ## Installation
 Clone the project and install the requirements:
 ```